8ightfold/teflon/README.md

+## Update:
+Dead project.
+Code is pretty old and bad.
+Sorry Eczbek!

 # Teflon Library

-This is a compilation of all my projects, plus a little more.
-This library is not even close to being finished, but this is what is included at the moment.
+~~This is a compilation of all my projects, plus a little more.
+This library is not even close to being finished, but this is what is included at the moment.~~

 - **Dawn:** Constexpr oriented functionality, aims to make your life a bit easier.